datascience-mobi/2021-topic-01-team-03/to do list.md

 Till 28.06
-- [ ] **Xenia+Ilya** Wilcoxon significance level lower (justification), Vulcano plot to define threshold for log-fold-change, Ranking of p values, Visualization of distribution (histograms) from lowest p value
+- [ ] **Xenia+Ilya** Wilcoxon significance level lower (justification), Volcano plot to define threshold for log-fold-change, Ranking of p values, Visualization of distribution (histograms) from lowest p value

+Till 05.07.
+- [ ] Finding correlation / Filtering for more genes by using achilles dataset

 In the pipeline: